ricardo0100/BlackList/README.md

 - Auto Layout
 - Size Classes
 - UIKit
-- Publication in App Store
+- Publication in App Store including TestFlight

 The app goal is to be a simple, but awesome, to do list app.